martinjanzen/haskell-pong/README.md

-# pong pong pong
+# Pong for Haskell

-This is a pong with both gui and console modes.
+The classic Pong game with added Haskell-based GUI.

-To run it:
+To run it (ASCII):

 ```
 cabal run pong
 ```

-or
+or (GUI):

 ```
 cabal run pong -- gui